e-mail: bok@dhit.pl

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 Once crushed into fine powder or dust, this material becomes highly flammable.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

-Never bring neodymium magnets close to a phone and GPS.
+Do not bring neodymium magnets close to GPS and smartphones.

-Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.
+Neodymium magnets are a source of intense magnetic fields that cause interference with magnetometers and compasses used in navigation, as well as internal compasses of smartphones and GPS devices.

 Please read the article - What danger lies in neodymium magnets?
 You will learn how to handle them properly.